kvebers/Born2BeRoot/README.md

 ##### The basic summary:

-1. Debian, also known as Debian GNU/Linux, is a GNU/Linux distribution composed of free and open-source software, developed by the community-supported Debian Project,
+1. Debian, also known as Debian GNU/Linux, is a GNU/Linux distribution composed of free and open-source software, developed by the community-supported Debian Project.

-2. CentOS is a Linux partition that strives to provide a free enterprise-class computing program that has a 100% binary dealing with its upstream source, Red Hat Enterprise Linux.
+2. CentOS is a Linux distribution that strives to provide a free enterprise-class computing platform that has 100% binary compatibility with its upstream source, Red Hat Enterprise Linux.
 It does not support many different architectures.
-This should make it very, very stable, and become used as a web server.
+This should make it very stable and suitable for use as a web server.

-3. Debian is an operating system produced by the Debian project mostly formed of free and open-source software shouldering the GNU General Public License.
-Though, it also combines non-GPL software outside its official repositories to comply with its guidelines for implementing free software.
-Debian has almost less marketplace preference.
-A new version of Debian is usually published with a 2-year gap bugs.
-Hence these systems are more enduring.
+3. Debian is an operating system produced by the Debian project, mostly comprised of free and open-source software, adhering to the GNU General Public License.
+However, it also includes non-GPL software outside its official repositories to comply with its guidelines for implementing free software.
+Debian has less market share compared to other operating systems.
+A new version of Debian is usually released with a 2-year gap between releases, focusing on bug fixes.
+Hence, these systems are more reliable and long-lasting.

-4. Debian has much more packages in its default repositories than CentOS.
+4.Debian has many more packages in its default repositories than CentOS.

  ### Seting up the Debian ###